flarocca/BairesDevCodeChallenge/README.md

       * Bigger files might cause a stack overflow
       * Memory consumption

-  2. **The second implementation (v2)**, memory optimization processing line by line.
+  2. **The second implementation (v2)**, focuses on memory optimization processing line by line.
 I reads line by line, analizes each row and insert the result only if it must be inserted.
     Advantages:
       * It avoids `out of memory exceptions` due to we know before start how many records we are going to store in memory
       * Memory concuption is optimized